GenomicsStandardsConsortium/GSC26-Rotorua/pages/sponsors.md

 10. Sponsor representative to join GSC board for GSC25 board dinner.

 ## Custom Sponsorships
 Custom sponsorships are available, such as add-ons, partial upgrades, and event sponsorships.
-Please let us know your needs by contacting the <a href="mailto:gsc26-auckland-organisers@googlegroups.com?subject=GSC26 Auckland sponsorship">GSC26 organising committee.</a> We are happy to accommodate!
+Please let us know your needs by contacting the <a href="mailto:gsc26-rotorua-organisers@googlegroups.com?subject=GSC26 Rotorua sponsorship">GSC26 organising committee.</a> We are happy to accommodate!